sravyapolisetty/MSc-Research/RTC/README.md

 Generate_Trace.R:
 This script generates a mxn trace matrix withlinked itesm and non-linked items equal to 10 times the number of linked items.

+Trace:
+This is the project folder which contains the Lua Torch code for RNN, LSTM, Bi-LSTM, GRU and Bi-GRU models.